 Photo by Jurgute / Getty Images

 Since I don’t have a drip irrigation system to take care of my garden’s watering needs, keeping my plants hydrated means I have to physically drag a hose and watering can around my entire yard which, let me tell you, can be a MAJOR time-suck.
 However, I’ve got a shortcut: I just turn on the hose (not full blast) and walk away.
 Deep watering is better for plants—it encourages their roots to grow down deep instead of just whiling away in the top few inches like a bunch of fancy ladies having a spa day.
 It also saves water, believe it or not.
 My vegetable garden (which sits on a hot, south-facing side of my house next to a driveway) gets an hour-long soak once a week and although it does start looking a bit peaked by the end of the week, I’ve gotta say I’ve never lost anything in my vegetable garden to drought.
 You can improve the situation by mulching—even just a haphazard scattering of straw is better than nothing.
 Speaking of which…

 Rob D. Brodman

 Weeds getting out of control?
 No sweat.
 For the ultimate time-saver in the garden, bury those little jerks under a layer of straw, wood chips, hazelnut shells, or cocoa mulch (but skip the cocoa if you have dogs).
 Straw mulch is especially effective on long-term annual crops like tomatoes or squash, but even shredded newspaper is better than nothing.
-You can also try planting dense groundcovers—they’re basically living mulch.
+Another lazy gardening tip: you can also try planting dense groundcovers—they’re basically living mulch.

 Fertilize Just Once